 top of page

-I recently graduated with a Bachelors Degree in Game Art from Falmouth University, officiating a passion for creation that I have had all my life.
-I've been personally making art ever since I was two.
-Ask anyone in my family and they'll tell you how I would boss them around, ordering them to draw me fantasy creatures, specifying colours and sizes and all sorts.
-It's a little bit of a joke that I myself started drawing because my family didn't get my specifications right, so I just got fed up and decided to do it myself.
-To avoid offending my lovely family, I will say that is only slightly correct.
+I've been making art ever since I was two: ask anyone in my family and they'll tell you how I would boss them around, ordering them to draw me all sorts of fantasy creatures, specifying colours and sizes and all sorts.
+It's a little bit of a joke that I myself started drawing because my family didn't get my specifications right, so I just got fed up and decided to do it myself...possibly a nugget of truth, but then two-year old me did also have a lot of fantastical/nonsensical demands!

 I am very fortunate to have had a very well-travelled childhood.
 My father made a point of showing my brother and I new places and cultures, and I have been very lucky to visit some places that others dream of.
 I have seen the Mona Lisa and toured Studio Ghibli, I have rode camels and drank water from mountain springs.
 These experiences and more have given me a deep desire to incorporate and appreciate things that are different and unusual into my artwork.
 It is also very little wonder that my favourite genre is fantasy, given how fantastical our real world is.